ssmlee04/blog/_posts/2015-11-25-some-books-i-read.md

 Turns out this guy graduates from Duke and is much more than just a 21 gambler..

+* Unbroken: A world war II story of survival, resilience, and redemption (2016)

+The books is story about an Olympic runner who went into world war II, spend 46 days adrift in the sea, ended up in a Japanese prisoner of war camp and came back to his home country years later.

 ### <font color='red'>Science</font>

 * What if (2015)